xxxserxxx/stmps/README.md

 - `d`/`Delete`: Remove currently selected song from the queue
 - `D`: Remove all songs from queue
 - `y`: Toggle star on song
+- `k`: Move song up in queue
+- `j`: Move song down in queue

+If the currently playing song is moved, the music is stopped before the move, and must be re-started manually.

 ### Playlist Controls